Confident & Connected Families: Parenting Support in Texas

 Maybe you know how you’d like to feel and be as a parent, but need some direction to get there.

 When many of us were children and misbehaved we may have experienced punishment with shame and blame.
 Our parents did the best they knew how with the tools they had and many felt they were correcting our behavior out of love.
 But this left us without a clear roadmap on how to parent in today’s world.

 You may have grown up in a family where the environment was chaotic and unsupportive.
 You want something different for the family you are creating, but you aren’t quite sure how to do that.
 We can help you parent in a way that is kind and firm and the family culture is one of support and cooperation.

 Or maybe you live far from your family and original support system?

-Effective parenting support in Austin.
+Effective parenting support in Texas.
 We can help you build a healthy relationship with your children.

 The GOOD NEWS is we can help you learn more effective ways to parent which can support you in feeling more connected to your child.
 Instead of punishment, you can focus on the relationship with your child and use discipline or teaching to guide them as they grow.
 When you connect with your children, they will feel safer and secure which can result in them being more respectful, self-aware, and better able to handle the pressures of life.

 Parenting support for the many phases and transitions.